jpmacdonald/apl/docs/maintainer_guide.md

 # APL Maintainer's Guide

-This guide explains how to add and maintain packages in the APL registry using the `apl-pkg` tool.
+This guide provides instructions for adding and maintaining packages in the APL registry using the `apl-pkg` utility.

 ## Prerequisites

-To maintain the registry efficiently, you must have a `GITHUB_TOKEN` set in your environment to avoid rate limits (increases limit from 60 to 5000 requests per hour).
+To maintain the registry efficiently, set the `GITHUB_TOKEN` environment variable.
+Authenticated requests benefit from a significantly higher rate limit (5,000 requests per hour compared to 60 for unauthenticated requests).

 ```bash
 export GITHUB_TOKEN=your_token_here